A Complete Guide to Using Pingdom to Improve (and Monitor) the Speed of a Website – Effectively!

 The further to the right the bar starts, the later the resource loads.
 The length of the bar shows the loading time, broken down into:

 For local resources, it’s a good idea to keep an eye on the connect sizes.
 Lengthy connect times can indicate a problem with your host — assuming your site is otherwise well-configured.
 Search for long bars that hinder the loading of your website, or external resources with a lengthy DNS or other metric — these should be weeded out.

-If you’re using WordPress, another use for this tool is to discover plugins or themes that are slowing your site down.
-You can use the search box at the top to search for specific plugins or themes.
-For example, to find all of the assets that the Avada theme uses, you could search for avada:
+If you’re using WordPress, another use for this tool is to discover plugins or themes that are slowing your site down — you can use the search box at the top to search for specific ones.
+For example, to find all of the assets the Avada theme uses, you could search for Avada:

-If a plugin or theme has tons of slow-loading requests in the waterfall analysis, that could indicate that you should try to swap it out for a more performance-optimized alternative.
+If a plugin or theme has tons of slow-loading requests in the waterfall analysis, it could indicate you should try to get rid of it or swap it for a more performance-optimized alternative.